gb22289/COMS20012/docs/exercises/Exercice6.md

     Answer the following questions.

     	a.
 What memory error does this code have?
+	Spacial memory safety violation
  	b.
 What is the source of that memory error?
+        gets(name) can overflow name if the string is more than 20 characters long
  	c.
 Which variables may be corrupted by that error?
+        y and z
  	d.
 How can you fix that error?
+        Use a safe method of gets like fgets

-4. Consider the following code:
+6. Consider the following code:
     ```
     //loop.c
     #include <stdio.h>